David Ferrier: Life

-Ferrier was born in Woodside, Aberdeen, and educated at Aberdeen Grammar School before studying for an MA at Aberdeen University (graduated 1863).
+Ferrier was born in Woodside, Aberdeen, the sixth child of David and Hannah; he was educated at Aberdeen Grammar School before studying for an MA at Aberdeen University (graduating in Classics in 1863), before studying psychophysiology in Germany and medicine at Edinburgh.
 As a medical student, he began to work as a scientific assistant to the influential free-thinking philosopher and psychologist Alexander Bain (1818–1903), one of the founders of associative psychology.

 Around 1860, psychology was finding its scientific foundation mainly in Germany, with the rigorous research of Hermann von Helmholtz (1821–1894), who had trained as a physicist, and of Wilhelm Wundt (1832–1920).
-They focused their work mainly in the area of sensory psychophysiology, because it was the most rewarding for the approach based on the paradigms of experimental physics.
+They focused their work mainly in the area of sensory psychophysics.
 Both worked at the University of Heidelberg.
 In 1864, Bain prompted Ferrier to spend some time in their laboratories.

-On returning to Scotland, Ferrier graduated in medicine in 1868 at the University of Edinburgh.
+On returning to Scotland, Ferrier graduated in medicine in 1868 at the University of Edinburgh;his thesis was on the anatomy and structure of the Corpora quadrigemina and it won a gold medal.
 A few years later, in 1870, he moved into London and started work as a neuropathologist at the King's College Hospital and at the National Hospital for Paralysis and Epilepsy, Queen Square.
-The latter – now the National Hospital for Neurology and Neurosurgery – was the first hospital in England to be dedicated to the treatment of neurological diseases and has a David Ferrier ward named in his memory.
+The latter - now the National Hospital for Neurology and Neurosurgery - was the first hospital in England to be dedicated to the treatment of neurological diseases and has a David Ferrier ward named in his memory.

 At that period, the great neurologist John Hughlings Jackson (1835–1911) worked in the same hospital as Ferrier.
 Jackson was refining his concepts of the sensorimotor functions of the nervous system, derived from clinical experience.
 Jackson proposed that there was an anatomical and physiological substrate for the localization of brain functions, which was hierarchically organized.

 Influenced by Jackson who became a close friend and mentor, Ferrier decided to embark on an experimental program.
 It aimed to extend the results of two German physiologists, Eduard Hitzig (1838–1907) and Gustav Fritsch (1837–1927).

 In 1870, they had published results on localized electrical stimulation of the motor cortex in dogs.
 Ferrier wanted also to test Jackson's idea that epilepsy had a cortical origin, as it was suggested by his clinical observations.

 Coincidentally, Ferrier had received a proposal to direct the laboratory of experimental neurology at the Stanley Royd Hospital, a psychiatric hospital located in Yorkshire.
 The hospital's director was the psychiatrist James Crichton-Browne (1840–1938).
 Working under good material conditions and having an abundance of animals for experimentation (mainly rabbits, guinea pigs and dogs), Ferrier started his experiments in 1873, examining experimental lesions and electrical stimulation of the cerebral cortex.
 Upon his return to London, the Royal Society sponsored the extension of his stimulation experiments to macaque monkeys, work he undertook at the Brown Institution in Lambeth.
 By the end of the year, he had reported his first results to local and national meetings and had published an account in the enormously influential West Riding Lunatic Asylum Medical Reports.